EthanEFung/bubble-datepicker/README.md

 ## Support

-If you have any questions or need assistance, please feel free to reach out to us on the [GitHub repository](https://github.com/ethanefung/bubble-datepicker).
+If you have any questions or need assistance, please feel free to reach out to me.

 ## Acknowledgments

 This library was inspired by the jQuery Datepicker widget and is made possible thanks to the Bubbletea framework and the open-source community.

 Happy coding with your new bubble datepicker! 📅🎉

-## TODO

-- [x] Read through the jquery datepicker widget documentation
-- [x] Decide a handful of customizations to bundle with the launch
-- [x] figure out how to render month views
-- [x] learn how to manage a mouse event in bubbletea
-- [x] figure out how to integrate with a text field
-- [ ] ~add bubblezone and create handlers for mouse events~
-- [x] tests
-- [x] include a Usage section in the readme
-- [x] develop the `examples folder`
-- [x] add example of the datepicker with text input
-- [x] add example of the datepicker as a list filter
-- [ ] add gifs to each example in the examples folder
-- [ ] finish the README